Brandon Gaut: Research

 Gaut's early work provided several fundamental ideas about the genetic effects of domestication on crop plants; with postdoctoral scholar Adam Eyre-Walker, he used coalescent theory-based models to establish the occurrence of genetic bottlenecks during the domestication of maize, a phenomenon which is now thought to influence the diversity and genome content of many agriculturally important species.
 He later adopted these models to initiate the search for genes that have been selected through the domestication process, estimating that around 1,200 maize genes (~3% of loci) were involved in its domestication.
 This work established basic approaches that have been adopted across numerous domesticated species.

 Together with John Doebley, Gaut provided the first DNA sequence-based estimates for the time of polyploidization event in a plant, and he has contributed to basic methods used in evolutionary studies, such as the codon model of evolution.
-Later he characterized important epigenetic phenomena, showing that DNA methylation of transposable elements affects gene expression on a genome-wide scale and is a component of selective load and that genic methylation in plants is evolutionarily conserved.
+Later he characterized important epigenetic phenomena, showing that DNA methylation of transposable elements affects gene expression on a genome-wide scale and is a component of selective load.

 Gaut's more recent research has focused on genome evolution in grapes, estimating the demographic history of grape domestication and showing that cultivated grapes possess an abundance of deleterious mutations in a heterozygous state compared to their wild progenitor species, likely due to their history of clonal propagation.
 His lab also identified loci which may confer resistance to the agriculturally destructive bacterium Xylella fastidiosa.

-Gaut has used experimental evolution of E. coli to characterize the extent of epistasis and antagonistic pleiotropy in the evolutionary process.